framps/raspiBackupDoc/en/src/manual-installation-and-configuration.md

 Prerequisites: Login as user `pi` to the home directory and an active network connection.

-1. the *raspiBackup* installer is downloaded and started in `/usr/local/bin` on the Raspberry and called.
-Thereby *raspiBackup* is installed with its installed with its standard options.
-You can then start *raspiBackup* with `sudo raspiBackupInstallUI` and change the default configuration.
+1. The *raspiBackup* installer is downloaded and started in `/usr/local/bin` on the Raspberry and invoked.
+Thereby *raspiBackup* is installed with its standard options.
+You can then start *raspiBackup* with `sudo raspiBackupInstallUI` and update the default configuration.

    ```
     curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackupInstallUI.sh; sudo bash ./raspiBackupInstallUI.sh -i
     ```

-2. you can also download and install *raspiBackup* manually.
+2. You can also download and install *raspiBackup* manually.

-   1. download the necessary files:
+   1. Download the necessary files:
       ```
       curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackup.sh
       curl -sSLO https://www.linux-tips-and-tricks.de/raspiBackupInstallUI.sh
       curl -sSL https://www.linux-tips-and-tricks.de/raspiBackup_de.conf > raspiBackup.conf
       ```

-   2. now the files must be copied into the corresponding directories and ownership and access rights must be adjusted:
+   2. Now the files must be copied into the corresponding directories and ownership and access rights must be adjusted:
       ```
       # Move the files to the correct directories
       sudo mv raspiBackup.sh /usr/local/bin